aws-ia/ecs-blueprints/terraform/ec2-examples/inference-triton/README.md

 ## Example: Running TinyLlama/TinyLlama-1.1B-Chat-v1.0

 Once the cluster and services are deployed, you can use the load balancer DNS name (output during the deployment) to send requests to the vLLM service.

-Send a POST request to the server via the ALB endpoint
+It can take several minutes for the triton task to start, if the following command returns 5xx errors, the task might not have started yet.

 ```bash
 ALB_NAME=$(terraform output -raw load_balancer_dns_name)